 If it is planned to be separated, only if it is strictly necessary to prevent damage or problems when reassembling it.

-Different Method of How to Clean Laptop Fans
+Different Methods of How to Clean Laptop Fans?

 It is crucial to look into the service manual specific to your computer model before you go and pull the bottom panel off your laptop.

 The assembly fan can void a warranty depending on your laptop.
 However, you won’t have problems with the guarantee if you play smart and get a great budget laptop for games.

 The easiest way of cleaning the laptop fan is by using compressed air, though this is not the only way.